 Qigong restores energy, reduces anxiety & stress, maintains health, cleanses toxins, integrates the body, mind and spirit, as well as helps individuals maintain a healthy and dynamic lifestyle.
 Qigong is said to be one of the most powerful healing traditions ever developed in human history.

-The Qigong Workout Taught at Red Bank Acupuncture
+The Qigong for Staying Young Program Taught at Red Bank Acupuncture

 Shoshanna teaches a combination of various techniques and styles derived from both Buddhist and Taoist lineages.
 Her workout begins with a warm-up to get Kidney Qi moving, followed by tapping exercises to open circulation of energy within the meridians.
 Five healing sounds are next for detoxification and strengthening of the vital organs through releasing of excessive emotions.
 This is following with exercises designed to play and feel Qi.
 Next, the practice includes Yi Chuan exercises which incorporate standing and walking to develop internal strength and promote movement within stillness.
 Working to strengthen the bones and hormonal functions is the focus of the next two sets.
 The last set before the warm-down and closing exercises is a set to nourish the Three Treasures of Jing (essence), Qi (energy), and Shen (spirit) to further promote healthful longevity.